 Investigations are not necessary in patients with uncomplicated erythema infectiosum.
 However, if the clinical scenario requires confirmation of diagnosis (eg, pregnancy, immunocompromised patients, aplastic crisis, arthropathy), the following may be helpful:

 - B19-specific IgM - a positive screen indicates current or recent infection.
-Note: immunocompromised patients may be unable to make sufficient IgM and may test negative; they will need other tests.
+NB: immunocompromised patients may be unable to make sufficient IgM and may test negative; they will need other tests.

 - B19-specific IgG indicates immunity - it usually appears two weeks after infection and persists for life.
 IgG may also detect seroconversion in immunocompromised patients.